On Polynomial Modular Number Systems over $\mathbb{Z}/p\mathbb{Z}$: Why consider alternatives for

-For the first item, we must find an irreducible polynomial.
-Then to be a suitable PMNS reduction polynomial $E(X)$ must satisfy the two other items.
-In the sequel, we adapt some classical irreducibility criteria and give example of irreducible polynomials with few non zero coefficients.
+According to the first item of \cref{def:suitable}, a suitable polynomial is irreducible.
+In the sequel, we adapt some classical irreducibility criteria and give examples of irreducible polynomials with few non-zero coefficients satisfying the two other items.